Shahjahan Omar

-Shahjahan Omar (born 24 December 1947) is a Bangladesh Nationalist Party politician and a former state minister for law.
-He is retired major of the Bangladesh Army and was awarded Bir Uttom.
-He was a 3-term Jatiya Sangsad member representing the Jhalokati-1 constituency.
+Shahjahan Omar (born 24 December 1947) is a Bangladeshi politician and a former state minister for law.
+He is a retired major of the Bangladesh Army and was awarded Bir Uttom.
+He is a 4 term Jatiya Sangsad member representing the Jhalokati-1 constituency as a member of Bangladesh Awami League.

 Early life

-Omar was born on 24 December 1947.
-He worked as a barrister.
-After the assassination of Sheikh Mujibur Rahman, he pledged allegiance to the new government led by Bangladesh Army officers.

-Career
+Omar was born on 24 December 1947 to Lalmon Habib (d.
+2006).
+He passed S.S.C. from Rajapur High School in 1964.
+In 1966 he passed H.S.C. from Brojomohun College.
+He was admitted into the University of Dhaka but dropped out in 1967.
+In 1997 he obtained Bar At Law degree from Lincoln's Inn.

+Military career

+He joined the Pakistan Army in 1967.
+In 1969, he was promoted to the rank of Lieutenant.
+He was posted to Kharian Cantonment.
+He was promoted to the rank of Captain in 1970.
+He escaped from Pakistan on 14 August 1971 and joined the Liberation War.
+He was posted to Sector-9.
+He was awarded Bir Uttam for his bravery in the war.
+After the war, he joined the Bangladesh Army.
+He was promoted to the rank of Major in 1973.
+He retired from the Army in 1974.

+Political career

+Bangladesh Nationalist Party

-Omar was elected to the parliament as a candidate of Bangladesh Nationalist Party from Jhalakati-1 in 2001.
-He served as the State Minister of Law in the Second Khaleda Cabinet.
+Omar was elected to the parliament as a candidate of Bangladesh Nationalist Party from Jhalokati-1 in general elections of 1979,1991,1996,2001.
+He served as the State Minister of Law in the Third Khaleda Cabinet.
 In 2001 his supporters attacked minority Hindu populations in Jhalakati-1 to intimidate them from voting against him.